Is "of course" always followed by a comma? Of course not!

 You indeed believe that cats are a superior pet.
 I will therefore not engage you on this topic henceforth.

-However you argue your case, I will never prefer dogs over cats!
+However much you argue your case, I will never prefer dogs over cats!

 As a simple adverb